godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Now the player cannot change weapons or reload while holding an object.

-Now you can grab and throw RigidBody nodes while in a ``UNARMED`` state!
+Now you can grab and throw RigidBody nodes while you're in the ``UNARMED`` state!
 Go give it a try!

 Adding a turret
 ---------------